jaimegarza/jaimegarza.github.io/syntax/rules.md

 ##### <a name="rules-code">Code Generation</a>

-To generate code in C and Java, you can use the equals-sign, semicolon pattern, as in
+To generate code in C, Java and Javascript, you can use the equals-sign, semicolon pattern, as in

 ```
 E : E '+' T   = $$ = $E + $T;